National Union of Women's Suffrage Societies: Formation and campaign

-For the 1906 general election, the group formed committees in each constituency to persuade local parties to select pro-suffrage candidates.
+Until 1906, the NUWSS focused on lobbying Parliament and supporting Bills for women's enfranchisement.
+For the 1906 general election, the group formed committees in each constituency to persuade local parties to select pro-suffrage candidates, with 415 pledges made by candidates.
 The NUWSS organized its first large, open-air procession which came to be known as the Mud March on 9 February 1907.